PhilippW94/Kafka_POV/README.md

 ---
 ## Description

-This proof shows how MongoDB data from an Oracle instance can be loaded/synced to a MongoDB instance via a Kafka Cluster.
+This proof shows **how MongoDB data from an Oracle instance can be loaded/synced to a MongoDB instance via a Kafka**.
 The setup of this proof includes the following parts:

 * Oracle RDS instance on AWS
 * Setup of SQLDeveloper and loading sample data into your Oracle instance